becket222/Console-Finances/README.md

 Challenge Week 4

 ## Description
-You are tasked with creating code for analyzing the financial records of a company.
-You have been provided with a financial dataset in the starter file.
+Create code for analyzing the financial records of a company using JavaScript.
+The finacial dataset has been provided in the starter file.

 ## Acceptance Criteria
 Calculate each of the following: